 If you own real estate property and you or a qualifying relative occupies the property by December 1st, you may apply for homestead status.
 You can only homestead one residential parcel in the State of MN.

-You and all other owners must use the property as your main residence – or stated another way, you must live there.
+You and all other owners must use the property as your main residence – you must live there.
 Temporary and token occupancy is not considered sufficient to receive a homestead classification.

 If more than one person owns the property and any of the owners do not reside at the property, then the property may receive a fractional or partial homestead classification.
 If the property is a "Relative Co-Owners" by terms of the financing agreement status, you may be eligible for a full homestead credit.

 You should file the application as soon as possible after purchasing and moving into your home.
+Fill out sections 1 and 2 of the Homestead application, Print the form and sign it.
+You can submit the form in one of four ways: Email, fax or mail it to the Assessor's Office at the address above, or you can bring it in to our office.
 If you purchase and occupy a non-homestead property before December 1st, and apply for homestead classification by December 15th, then the homestead credit will begin in the next assessment year.

 Once the homestead classification is approved, the homestead will remain on the property until the property's ownership changes, the occupancy changes or the property is sold.